mike-seger/selenium-grid/test/java/README.md

 ## or using maven (legacy method)
 ```
-# generate the pom.xml in a modern environment
+# generate the pom.xml where you have gradle installed
 gradle pom

 # and then continue using the pom.xml by running